Back to guides

 RedDogSME Recommendation

-Start with Azure Architecture Assessment when the team cannot explain what to fund, what to fix, what to build, or how to govern the work.
+Start with the Azure Architecture Assessment when your team cannot yet explain what to fix, what to build, or how to govern the work before the next approval.

 Keep the assessment bounded.
 It should not become an implementation project.
 If the assessment finds approved build scope, move into Blueprint or Build.
 If the work is already running and decisions keep recurring, move into Architecture Office or Managed Governance.